Powerbomb: Repeated powerbomb

 As the name implies, the wrestler performing the move will do so multiple times.
 To start, they will lift the opponent into powerbomb position and perform the move.
 Without letting go of the opponent's waist, the wrestler raises them up again and drops them.
 Depending on the wrestler, they may continue to repeat the process and may pin the opponent after the last one.
 Although neither wrestler does this anymore, Chris Jericho and Brock Lesnar used the multiple powerbomb as a signature maneuver when they debuted in WWE; Jericho's version was a double and Lesnar's a triple although some times a double.

 AEW wrestler Wardlow uses a unique take on this sequence.
 Instead, he simply powerbombs the opponent, picks them up from the mat, and powerbombs them again for each separate time as needed to defeat them.
 He refers to this as the Powerbomb Symphony.

 Pop-up powerbomb

 As the name implies, this move begins with the opponent rushing towards the attacker who then flings the opponent vertically up into the air.
 The move is finished by catching the opponent and performing a powerbomb.
 This move was popularized by Kevin Owens and Scott Steiner.
 Oba Femi uses this move as a finisher, named the Fall From Grace.

 Release powerbomb

-A variation of the powerbomb where the opponent is lifted into the air and then dropped without being forced into a pin.
+More colloquially known as the Jackknife powerbomb, a variation of the powerbomb where the opponent is lifted into the air and then dropped without being forced into a pin.

 Kevin Nash, Big Van Vader, Bubba Ray Dudley, Chris Benoit, Sycho Sid, Lita, Sara Del Rey, John Bradshaw Layfield and Sable use this move.
 Raquel Rodriguez uses a one-arm version of the move itself, calling it the Chingona/Texana Bomb.